Finite free convolutions of polynomials: Transform bounds

 with equality only if $p (x) = x^{d}$. \end{lemma} \begin{proof} For every $p \in \RRpos$, define

 We will show that $\phi (p) \geq 0$ for every polynomial $p \in \RRpos$ of degree at least $2$, with equality only when $p = x^{d}$.

 Our proof will be by induction on the degree of $p$.
-For any $R > 0$, let $p$ be the polynomial in $\rrpos{d}$ having roots in $[0,R]$ that minimizes $\phi (p)$.
-Since this set is compact, there is a polynomial $p$ at which the minimum is obtained.
-If all the roots of $p$ are the same, then Lemma~\ref{lem:p1q0} implies that $\phi (p) \geq 0$, with equality only when all roots of $p$ are zero.
-If $p$ has two distinct roots, then we apply Corollary~\ref{cor:recPinch} to obtain polynomials $\phat$ and $\ptil$.
+Assume that there exists a polynomial $p \in \rrpos{d}$ with $\phi(p) < 0$, let $[0, R]$ be an interval containing the roots of $p$, and let $p_0$ minimize $\phi$ over polynomials with roots in that interval.
+By Lemma~\ref{lem:p1q0}, $p_0$ must have at least 2 distinct roots, and so we can apply Corollary~\ref{cor:recPinch} to obtain polynomials $\phat$ and $\ptil$.